NoahGX/Transformers-Demo/README.md

   - For exploring **transformers** library tasks, you can provide your own texts or datasets for inference.

 ## Output
+  - Intermediate print statements show the shape and sample contents of Q, K, V matrices, attention scores, and weighted outputs.
+  - Log outputs from Hugging Face Transformers (if you run additional cells focusing on NLP tasks).

 ## Notes